rdotzlaw/COMP3040-A3/part1.md

 * harvestPercentage: 1000,
 * berryCount: "Not enough"

-Would look like the following
+Would return the following response:

 ```
 {